dfbr/dfbr.github.io/README.md

 ## Contributions

-Please contribute by adding items to `ordlist.csv`.
+Please contribute by adding items to `ordlist.csv` in [the github repository](https://github.com/dfbr/dfbr.github.io).
 Contributions will be merged and lists updated.
 Thank you!

 ## [Nouns](nouns.md)